 Examples of nondischargeable debts include many taxes, domestic support obligations, and student loans.
 These creditors usually won't object to your discharge because the law makes it clear that you'll have to repay these obligations.

 However, debts normally dischargeable can sometimes be deemed nondischargeable if certain conditions are met.
-In most cases, the creditor will show that the debtor engaged in some type of fraud.
+In most cases, the creditor will show that the debtor engaged in fraud.

 Learn more about debts discharged in Chapter 13 but not Chapter 7.